magento/merchdocs/src/tax/vertex-setup.md

       The Location Code is an identifier that is used in batch uploads of adjustment files.
 If you do not have a preassigned Location Code, you can create one.
 The Location Code cannot be changed after the company configuration is saved.

-      Take note of the Location Code that you enter, because you need it later for the Magento configuration.
+      Take note of the Location Code that you enter, because you need it later for the Commerce configuration.

    - Enter the **Location Name**.